alphagov/government-service-design-manual/service-manual/design-and-content/patterns/national-insurance-number.md

 </div>

 Capture these in a single free text box labelled: National Insurance number.
-Remember that ‘number’ isn’t capitalised and don’t call National Insurance number ‘NINO’.
+Remember that ‘number’ isn’t capitalised and don’t use the contraction ‘NINO’.

 National Insurance numbers are 9 characters long, but the characters are often spaced in pairs so you'll need to allow for at least 13 characters in any text fields.

-Do not use "AB 12 34 56 C" as an example.
+Do not use "AB 12 34 56 C" as an example (it belongs to a real person).

 Instead, use: "QQ 12 34 56 C"